LSEG-API-Samples/Article.DataLibrary.Python.Xlwings/README.md

 5. [Jupyter Lab](https://jupyter.org/).
 6. Internet connection.

-Please contact your Refinitiv's representative to help you to access Refinitiv Workspace credentials.
+Please contact your LSEG's representative to help you to access LSEG Workspace credentials.
 You can generate/manage the AppKey by follow the steps on "Desktop - Eikon or Refinitiv Workspace" section of [RD Library - Python Quickstart page](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-python/quick-start).

 ## <a id="running"></a>Running the xlwings CE Notebook example.
 1. Open Anaconda Prompt and go to project's folder